JeremiahKaren/35percent.github.io/_posts/2020-08-01-campaigners-demand-that-university-of-the-arts-london-withdraws-from-shopping-centre-development.md

 ---
 layout: post
 published: false
-title: >-
-  Campaigners demand that University of the Arts London withdraws from shopping centre development.
+title: Campaigners demand that UAL withdraws from shopping centre development.
 ---
-## Campaigners respond to UAL's Black Lives Matter statement
+## Campaigners respond to University of the Art's Black Lives Matter statement

 Campaigners fighting against the demolition and redevelopment of the Elephant and Castle shopping centre have demanded that the University of the Arts London (UAL) withdraw from [the controversial scheme](http://35percent.org/uptheelephant/).
 The demand was made in an [open letter](https://southwarknotes.wordpress.com/2020/07/27/elephant-shopping-centre-university-of-the-arts-london-displaced-traders-and-black-lives-matter/) to the UAL's Rector, Sir Nigel Carrington.